West African Research Association (WARA) Travel Grants 2020 for African Scholars

 - travel to a research site.

-- A brief (50-80 word) abstract of the activity to be funded, beginning with a clear statement of purpose
+- Abstract (50-80 words) of proposed activity with a clear statement of purpose

-- A description (6 double-spaced pages maximum) of the applicant’s research and how the proposed travel is relevant to this work.
-This should be presented in language understandable to non-specialist readers
+- Project/Research description (6 double-spaced pages maximum) including why travel is necessary (must be in language understandable to non-specialist readers)

-- A curriculum vitae with research and teaching record when relevant
+- Curriculum vitae (with research and teaching record)

-- If attending a conference, an abstract of the paper to be read and a letter of acceptance
+– an abstract of the paper to be read

-- For graduate students, a letter of recommendation by the professor overseeing their research
+– letter of recommendation from professor overseeing your research

 Award Provider: Funding for WARA’s Fellowship Program is provided by the Bureau of Educational and Cultural Affairs of the US Department of State through a grant from the Council of American Overseas Research Centers.